watir/watir.github.io/_posts/2011-10-24-watir-2-0-3-released.md

 Hi!

-Watir 2.0.3 has been released.
+Watir 2.0.3 has been released. <!--more-->
 This version has the following changes:

 * fix ElementCollections#[]
 * fix IE::Process.start for IE9 when opening multiple windows